 3. Batch tasks when you can

 Also, choose a speedy mode of transportation, e.g. bus (if you feel comfortable) or car, so you can return home faster.
-If you’re walking to the grocery store, wheel along a suitcase to bring back more at once.
+If you’re walking to the grocery store, wheel along a foldable shopping trolley to bring back more at once.

 Try meal prepping once or twice a week!
 Consider freezing your meals and microwaving them later.
 And while they’re in the microwave, you could tackle some other task, like loading laundry or tossing out garbage.

-Block off one specific chunk of time for chores each week.
+Block off a chunk of time for chores each week.
 Go in one direction to avoid sweeping/mopping/dusting areas you’ve already cleaned.

 Maximize your “passive” time

 Maybe you’re waiting in a line, or heating up a meal.
 This can be an opportunity to maximize your use of time, too.
 Prepare some materials and small tasks you can work on while you wait, like: